15 Inspiring UK Staycation Ideas For Your 2021 Family Holiday

 - Burnham Market

 If you are looking for UK staycation ideas near London, Kent is an excellent choice.
+Known as the Garden of England (check out some of the pick your own farms for some of the best fruit picking near London).

 There are some really great attractions in Kent for families.
 The castles in Kent offer a great day out, in particular Leeds Castle, the former home of King Henry VIII’s first wife, Catherine of Aragon and Hever Castle, the former childhood home of Anne Boleyn, King Henry VIII’s second wife.